-The Eyes of Desolation actually hail from Costa Rica – not really known as a haven for Gothic Metal in general – and messing with #metal since 2008.
-They already released a first album in 2013 called Songs for Desolated Hearts.
+The Eyes of Desolation actually hail from Costa Rica.
+Which is not really known as a haven for Gothic Metal in general.
+Yet they have been messing with metal since 2008.
+The band already released a first album in 2013 called Songs for Desolated Hearts.